jnsltk/kiwave-sonar-system/README.md

 <br>

 Needed libraries:
-1. `@babel/core`, `babel-jest` and `@babel/preset-env`are some libraires that we need. .
+1. `@babel/core`, `babel-jest` and `@babel/preset-env`are some libraires that we used.
 These are needed for the transpilation that is required by jest.
 2. `svelte-jester` and `jest-transform-stub`.
 Jest does not understand how to parse non-JavaScript files.
 We need to use svelte-jester to transform Svelte files, and jest-transform-stub for importing non-JavaScript assets (images, CSS, etc).
 3. `@testing-library/svelte` (known as Svelte Testing Library) provides DOM query functions on top of Svelte in a way that encourages better testing practices.
 Some of the most commonly used functions are `render`, `getByText`, `getByLabelText`, and `getByRole`.
 4. `@testing-library/user-event` is a companion library to Svelte Testing Library that provides more advanced simulation of browser interactions than the built-in fireEvent function.
 An example of this is if you need to trigger an event for a mouse click while the Ctrl key is being pressed.
 You can find test examples using this library in our `test` subdirectory under `SonarVisualizer`.
 This library is handy for dealing with making tests for buttons.